pawasjohari86/edx-platform/docs/en_us/course_authors/source/common_problems.rst

     </choicegroup>
    </multiplechoiceresponse>

-This is followed by the following XML that defines the targeted feedback:
+This is followed by XML that defines the targeted feedback:

 .. code-block:: xml